getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/configure-scms.md

 ## Step 2: Set Up Commit Tracking

 In the demo project, we use a Makefile to handle our build-related tasks.
-> **Note:** If you are not using the using the provided React demo code and do not have a Makefile, you could optionally run the `sentry-cli` commands used in this tutorial directly from the `command line` or integrate the commands into the relevant build script.
+> **Note:** If you are not using the provided React demo code and do not have a Makefile, you could optionally run the `sentry-cli` commands used in this tutorial directly from the `command line` or integrate the commands into the relevant build script.

 1. Open the `Makefile` in your project